-Scientists reveal drinking champagne could improve memoryMay 8th, 2013 in Health /
+Scientists reveal drinking champagne could improve memoryMay 8, 2013 in Medicine & Health / Health

 (Medical Xpress)—New research shows that drinking one to three glasses of champagne a week may counteract the memory loss associated with ageing, and could help delay the onset of degenerative brain disorders, such as dementia.

 Scientists at the University of Reading have shown that the phenolic compounds found in champagne can improve spatial memory, which is responsible for recording information about one's environment, and storing the information for future navigation.